Scotton, Harrogate: Guy Fawkes

 According to the Knaresborough Post of 1881, the house of Dionis Baynebrigge in Scotton was the home of Guy Fawkes at some time during his teenage years - certainly in 1592 - and he is likely to have associated with local Catholic families, such as the Percys and Pulleyns.
 Scotton has a Guy Fawkes Night celebration of his failed plot to destroy the Houses of Parliament.
 The village has an annual summer fete called the Scotton Feast.
 It was not held in 2005 for the first time in several years (the organising committee claimed that it was because of a lack of support from the village), but returned in 2006.
 One of the old houses near the present day church was the setting of a local folktale that the Gunpowder plot was concocted there; however, a local history determined that there is no evidence of Fawkes visiting the village after 1603, which makes this tale extremely unlikely.

 Amenities, religion and social life

 Apart from the Guy Fawkes Arms public house, the village has little in the way of public amenities.
 It has a village hall, a cricket team and a boys and girls junior football teams, but no shop, as the post office closed down rather than become a national lottery outlet.
-There is a Methodist church and Anglican one (the Church of St Thomas the Apostle).
-St Thomas' church was consecrated in May 1889; previous to this, worship used to be held in a house in the village.
+There is a Methodist church and the Anglican St Thomas' Church, Scotton.
+This was consecrated in May 1889; previous to this, worship used to be held in a house in the village.

 Scotton Cricket Club play in the Nidderdale Cricket League with the 1st XI in the 2nd division, and the 2nd XI in the 8th division of the same league.